Ammar022/Ammar022/README.md

-<h4 align="center">👋 Hey there!
+Hey there! 👋

 I'm Ammar Azam from Pakistan.
 I love building web backends & I believe in User Superamacy.
-Apart from the development side of it, I really like to brainstorm the backend and the science behind it.</h4>
+Apart from the development side of it, I really like to brainstorm the backend and the science behind it.

 ## About Me:
 - Software Engineer at Datum Brain.<br>
-- Exploring new technologies and developing software solutions and quick hacks.<br>
+- Exploring new technologies, developing software solutions and quick hacks.<br>
 - I’m currently working on backend as Golang Developer.<br>
 - Learning more about Backend Development.<br>
 - Pursuing Competitive Programming as hobbies/side hustles. <br>